slalombuild/secureli/README.md

 ### pre-commit

 [pre-commit](https://pre-commit.com/) is used for configuring pre-commit hooks.
 The configuration file is `.secureli/.pre-commit-config.yaml`, relative to the root of your repo.
 For details on modifying this file, see the pre-commit documentation on [configuring hooks](https://pre-commit.com/#pre-commit-configyaml---hooks).

+#### Custom pre-commit configuration

+If there is a `.pre-commit-config` file in your root when you initialize seCureLI, it will be merged with the default configuration written to `.secureli/.pre-commit-config.yaml`.

 #### Passing arguments to pre-commit hooks